Python: An Introduction

 Functions

-In Snap we were able to create new blocks that embodied some new capability that we wrote code for, and then we could use the block where ever we wanted.
-This basic idea is the foundation of all programming languages, and in Python it means that we can create new functions.
-A function is, like a Snap block, a piece of code that we separate from the rest of our program, give it a name and some input parameters, and then use it whenever we need it by calling it by its name.
+In programming any non-trivial program, we must use decomposition to organize our code.
+The most basic mechanism for this is the function.
+This idea is the foundation of almost all programming languages, and also in Python.
+A function is a named piece of code that we separate from the rest of our program, give it a name and some input parameters, and then use it whenever we need it by calling it by its name and providing parameter values.

-Functions come in two forms (similar to Snap command and operator blocks): those that do something (e.g., commands) and those that compute something (e.g., operators).
+Functions come in two forms: those that do something (e.g., commands) and those that compute something (e.g., operators).
 For now we will look at an example that does something.
 The following code shows a function and its use:

 #!/usr/bin/python3